vincentmorneau/basic-gulpfile/README.md

 # apex-gulpfile
-This is a super basic Gulpfile for anyone who only needs JavaScript, CSS and vendor (3rd party) file handling.
+This is a super basic Gulpfile for anyone who only needs JavaScript, CSS, images and vendor files (3rd party) handling.

 See http://vmorneau.me/basic-gulpfile/ for more info.

 #Features
-- CSS concatenation
-- CSS minification
-- CSS autoprefixer
+- CSS (concatenation, minification, autoprefixer)
-- JS concatenation
-- JS minification
+- JS (concatenation, minification)
-- IMG optimization
+- IMG (optimization)
+- Vendor files (copy)
-- Output of both minified and un-minified
+- Output of minified and un-minified JS & CSS
 - Filesize indicator
 - User friendly error handling